tmcybers/Spanner-Hacken-Custom-Project/README.md

   `This repo is in Constant Development and Updates`

-  `Future changes will be applied both to Appearance/Custom and to further / Automate the Hacking and Development work, will include tools and scripts for:`
+  `Future changes will be applied both to Appearance/Custom and to further /Automate the Hacking and Development work, will include tools and scripts for:`
   ```
   * targets/
   * dirs/